-The fund promotes environmental and/or social characteristics through the application of its exclusions, sustainable investments and active ownership activities for investments in its portfolio.
-As the fund reserves the opportunity of making other investments in cash, derivatives and investments for which there might be insufficient ESG data ("Other"), the expected minimum proportion of investments aligned with the fund's environmental and/or social characteristics is 80%.
+The fund promotes environmental and/or social characteristics through the application of its exclusions and active ownership activities for investments in its portfolio.
+As the fund reserves the opportunity of making other investments in cash, derivatives and investments for which there might be insufficient ESG data ("Other"), the expected minimum proportion of investments aligned with the fund's environmental and/or social characteristics is 80%

-For the Other bucket, the fund can thus not guarantee that the investments have been screened for the promotion of the environmental and/or social charactheristics.Further, the fund cannot guarantee that these asset classes are otherwise prioritised in the fund's management and prioritisation of principal adverse impacts.
+For the Other bucket, the fund can thus not guarantee that the investments have been screened for activities or conduct harmful to society, non-ethical and controversial activities and/or activities with significant negative climate impact, meet the fund's inclusion criteria and/or are subject to active ownership activities.
+Further, the fund cannot guarantee that these asset classes are otherwise prioritised in the fund's management and prioritisation of principal adverse impacts.